-- AUCD is beginning to work with other disability organizations and champions in the House and the Senate on the reauthorization of Autism CARES. - We need your help to educate policymakers about what the Autism CARES Act is and the difference LEND programs make in the lives of people with disabilities and the professionals that work with them.
+- The Autism Caucus co-chairs, Representatives Smith (R-NJ) and Representative Cuellar (D-TX) in the House of the Representatives and Senator Menendez (D-NJ) in Senate are working on the reauthorization of the Autism CARES Act. - The House of Representatives has introduced a bill to reauthorize the CARES Act and held a hearing.
+The Senate has not yet. - We need your help to educate policymakers about what the Autism CARES Act is, and the difference LEND programs make in the lives of people with disabilities and the professionals that work with them.